-I grew up with music.
+Music is the foundation of my life.
 A friend once said, “Your first language was music.”
 My mother taught accordion, organ, and piano and my grandmother played violin for many years in the Yakima Civic Symphony.
+My father sings folk songs.
 Now my husband and I play music together and teach; he on doublebass and I on violin and viola.

 I taught strings as the Orchestra Director and string teacher for grades 5-12 in the Sunnyside, WA school district (USA)–obtaining both the initial and professional teaching certificates through Washington State.
 I have also earned a certificate in basic Life Coaching.

-My teaching also includes music and strings at the high school, middle school and elementary levels as Director of Music and Fine Arts at the Shanghai Livingston American School in China; then taught violin, viola, and guitar after school at the International School of Stuttgart in Sindelfingen while also teaching privately in SuperStrings Studio, in Germany and worldwide.
+My teaching also includes music and strings at the high school, middle school and elementary levels as Director of Music and Fine Arts at the Shanghai Livingston American School in China.
+I taught violin, viola, and guitar at the International School of Stuttgart in Sindelfingen and privately in SuperStrings Studio, in Germany and worldwide.

 Because I place the utmost importance on the continuation of our beautiful tradition of teaching string music, I took the decision to work for string teachers around the world.
 As much of what we do and struggle with are universal, I saw a need to create something that could serve every string teacher who wants to be their best, who is willing to grow.